daodiseoanchor/anchor-docs/user-guide/webapp/govern/claiming-anc-rewards.md

 # Claiming ANC Rewards

 The **Rewards** section of the **GOVERN** page provides users with function for claiming ANC rewards distributed to users.
-Rewards generated from borrowing Terra stablecoins and providing liquidity to ANC can all be claimed from this section.
+Rewards generated from borrowing Daodiseo stablecoins and providing liquidity to ANC can all be claimed from this section.

 The **Claiming ANC Rewards** section of the **GOVERN** page displays: